XiaoLinZzz/Summer-Project-2022/README.md

-numSegments            the number of segments ratio                  the ratio of the mask size                   the size of the patches (if you want a 16*16 patch, size=16) save_choice            whether to save the result (default is False, and the result will be saved to the folder 'patches' with .jgp format)
+numSegments            the number of segments ratio                  the ratio of the mask size                   the size of the patches (if you want a 16*16 patch, size=16) save_choice            whether to save the result (default is False)
 ```

+if you choose to enable the save_choice, the result will be saved to the folder 'patches' with .jgp format.
+So, make sure you have an empty folder named 'patches' in the same directory.

+In this respority, we generate some examples.
+You can find them in the folder [patches](patches).

 ## Dataset
 More details about dataset can be found in the [README-dataset](README-dataset.md) file.